flameddd/blog/2022-04-11：HTTP 203 Top 10 performance pitfalls.md

 - Optimised PNG (96.7 kB)
 - Lossless WebP (80.4 kB) (<-- 上面那張圖的)

-Ahhh a sprite sheet.
-I haven't seen one of these in a while.
-Listen, I used to love sprite sheets.
-The first 'popular' bit of developer tooling I ever created was Sprite Cow.
-Sprite sheets overcame the HTTP/1.1 parallel request limit by bundling many images into one image.
-Also, it generally produced resources that were smaller than lots of little resources.

-With HTTP/2, lots of little requests are cheap.
-They're not free, as we saw in part 7, but they're cheap.
-The benefit of having these images separate is, if you only need one little icon, you don't need to download the whole sheet.
-And that's the case here.
-As far as I can tell, the page is only using those little flag icons in the footer, and tiny SVG flags are usually less than 300 bytes each.

-Even if a lot of that sprite sheet was needed, images are different to things like CSS.
-With CSS, all of it needs to download until anything can render (unless you're using tricks to load it async).
-However, images can appear one by one, as they download.
-By keeping the images separate, the browser can give priority to the images that are needed sooner, and they'll appear sooner as they'll be tiny.

-I guess this sprite sheet is legacy, as the sprite sheet features "McLaren Honda", and McLaren haven't used Honda engines since 2017.
-But that's another issue with sprite sheets, they're difficult to maintain.

-Sorry Sprite Cow, sprite sheets are dead.

 以前，因為 `HTTP/1.1` 有 parallel request limit，所以用 sprite 把多張圖綁成一張來改善這問題
 現在 `HTTP/2` 比較沒有這問題
 - 類似 [Case7: Haas](#Case7:-Haas) ，多個 request 的 cost 已經不大了